pablopoggiog/elxr/README.md

   You can choose to play it alone (against the pc), or with a partner in your same team.

+  The goal is to reach 3 points (at the moment, for dynamism), earning 1 point per each hand winned.

 ## Pre-requisites 📋
   Must have been installed Elixir.